iperkins987/cs422_project01/README.md

 ### working
 working is a temporary directory used to store intermediate files.

+### documents
+documents contains all project documents such as SRS, SDS, ect.

 ## Dependencies and Setup
 A list of dependencies is in the file requirements.txt.
 Follow the steps under "Getting Started" to setup the project.